 \section{Introduction and main results}

 This paper is a continuation of the journey of the second-named author on investigating the behavior of the transition density of L\'evy processes whose (weak) scaling order is between 0 and 2 {\it including 2}.
 In \cite{Mi6}, the second-named author considered the large class of purely discontinuous subordinate Brownian motions when the weak scaling order is between 0 and 2 including 2, and obtained sharp heat kernel estimates of such processes.
-In this paper, we assume that the function $\psi(\lambda)-\frac{\lambda}{2}\psi'(\lambda)$ is regularly varying where $\xi \to \psi(|\xi|)$ is the characteristic exponent of isotropic L\'evy process, and discuss the asymptotic of the tail probability.
-As a corollary, when the process is unimodal, the asymptotic of the tail probability implies the precise off-diagonal asymptotic of the transition density.
+In this paper, we assume that the function $\psi(\lambda)-\frac{\lambda}{2}\psi'(\lambda)$ is regularly varying where $\xi \to \psi(|\xi|)$ is the characteristic exponent of an isotropic L\'evy process, and discuss the asymptotic behavior of the tail probability.
+As a corollary, when the process is unimodal, the asymptotic behavior of the tail probability implies the precise off-diagonal asymptotic expression of the transition density.
 We remark here that the function $\psi(\lambda)-\frac{\lambda}{2}\psi'(\lambda)$ is a natural counterpart of the function $H(\lambda)=\phi(\lambda)-\lambda\phi'(\lambda)$ for subordinator with Laplace exponent $\phi$, which has been already known in the literature (see \cite{JP}).

 L\'evy processes and their associated (non-local) operators have been of current research interest both in probability theory and in PDE.
 The transition density of a L\'evy process $X$ is also the fundamental solution of corresponding non-local operator.
 Except a few special case, the explicit expression of transition density of L\'evy process is typically impossible to get.
-Thus obtaining the exact off-diagonal asymptotic of transition density is a important problem both in probability theory and in analysis.
+Thus obtaining the exact off-diagonal asymptotic expression of transition density is an important problem both in probability theory and in analysis.

 Even though transition densities of L\'evy processes are determined by their characteristic exponents, in general, neither the transition density nor the tail probability can be calculated explicitly by their characteristic exponents.
-But for large class of isotropic L\'evy process, their asymptotics can be formulated in terms of their characteristic exponents.
+But for large class of isotropic L\'evy process, their asymptotic behaviors can be formulated in terms of their characteristic exponents.
 For example, for the transition density $p(t,x)$ of isotropic $\alpha$-stable process, whose characteristic exponent is $|x|^\alpha$, it is known that